A delicious and filling breakfast designed to get kids excited about eggs. Also perfect for low carb, paleo and Whole30 diets.

 If you follow me on Instagram you will know I’m am a little egg obsessed at the moment!

-A lot of my breakfasts involve eggs in some shape or form and one of my favourite recipes has to be Egg Muffins.
+A lot of my breakfasts involve eggs in some shape or form like these Smoked Salmon & Egg Protein Pots.

 What makes eggs so great?